 You can add tea tree oil to sterile gauze and place it over the dry socket.
 Because it’s strong, it may be best to mix a drop or two of tea tree oil with honey or black tea when applying it to the gauze to reduce your risk of irritation.

 Oregano oil has antibacterial benefits and against some drug-resistant strains of bacteria.
 This applies to potential bacterial infections that are causing or developing in your dry socket.

 You can apply oregano oil directly to the area, or put it on sterile gauze and leave it over your dry socket several times a day.

-Chamomile has antioxidant properties which promote healing.
+Chamomile has which promote healing.
 Its anti-inflammatory benefits can immediately help soothe swelling and pain caused by dry socket.
 Most grocery stores will have it in stock if you don’t have it in your cupboard already.

 You can utilize chamomile tea bags like black tea.
 Place the tea bag in boiling water for five minutes before removing it and letting it cool.
 Apply the tea bag to the affected area for 15 minutes.
 If this is uncomfortable, you can also sip on the tea once it’s cooled.

 Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen can be effective at reducing both pain and swelling.
 They won’t be much help at treating or preventing an infection, but they can relieve pain until you can get to your doctor.